 Swicy Food

 What does “swicy” mean?
 Basically a collision between sweet and spicy elements in a single entrée, dessert, or side.
-Swicy food includes hot honey (see below), chili dark chocolate candy bars, and even some types of Hot Chicken.
+Swicy food includes hot honey (see below), chili dark chocolate candy bars, and even some types of hot chicken.

 South Korean cuisine features plenty of swicy options (one includes hot sauce mixed with strawberry jam applied to fried chicken) and thanks to a growing interest in Korean cooking, swicy food seems to be getting singled out for some good attention in the months ahead.
 Whether South Korea-inspired or not, swicy is a trend to watch.